pmndrs/uikit/docs/migration/from-koestlich.md

 # Property Renaming

-- **Material Property**: The material property has been renamed to backgroundMaterialClass.
+- **Material Property**: The material property has been renamed to panelMaterialClass.
 For Image, SVG, and Icon components, it is also renamed to materialClass.
 - **Line Height**: The lineHeightMultiplier property has been renamed to lineHeight to better align with CSS naming conventions.

 - **Word Break**: The wrapper property was renamed to wordBreak to better align with CSS naming conventions.